President (narrowboat): Preservation

 President was bought by Nicholas Bostock and Malcolm Braine in 1973, as a derelict hull.
 They restored the hull and constructed a replica cabin and boiler room.
 A 1928 Muir and Findley "Scotch" return boiler, similar to that originally used, but operating at 100 PSI was acquired and fitted, as was a twin cylinder steam engine, originally used in a Thames launch.
 The boat returned to service in 1978.

 Black Country Living Museum

 President was purchased by the Black Country Living Museum in January 1983.
 The boiler was replaced by a Cochran dryback return flue boiler in 1990.
-A major refit took place from 2001–2003, including the provision of a new steam engine, pipework and cabin, plus major hull repairs.
+A major refit took place from 2001 to 2003, including the provision of a new steam engine, pipework and cabin, plus major hull repairs.

 President, in FMC livery, normally operates with a butty boat, Kildare.
 In 1992 she paired with Kildare on a 257 mile journey through Cheshire and Staffordshire to raise money for orphaned children in Romania.

 On 3 June 2012, President took part in the Thames Diamond Jubilee Pageant in London, representing the Lord-Lieutenant of Staffordshire, having spent three weeks making the journey from Etruria Industrial Museum, Stoke-on-Trent, at an average speed of 3 mph.

 Her boiler failed an inspection in 2018 and is beyond economical repair.